Facilities

 Neutron Scattering

-Neutron scattering is a powerful way to probe the magnetism and therefore quantum behavior in materials.
-We principally use the Spallation Neutron Source and High Flux Isotope Reactor, two of the World’s premier neutron facilities located at Oak Ridge National Laboratory for our experiments.
-We both undertake experiments on the structure and dynamics of materials as well as push scientific boundaries by developing new techniques and sample environments.
-Much of our work utilizes the Shull Wollan Center, the UT Center for neutron science on the Oak Ridge National Laboratory campus.
+Neutron scattering is a powerful way to probe magnetism and quantum behavior in materials.
+CAMM researchers principally use the Spallation Neutron Source and High Flux Isotope Reactor, two of the world’s premier neutron facilities located at Oak Ridge National Laboratory.
+Researchers undertake experiments on the structure and dynamics of materials and develop new techniques and sample environments.
+Much of the work uses the Shull Wollan Center, the UT Center for neutron science on the ORNL campus.

 Principal Investigators